SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 > cf push -f manifest-windows.yml -p bin/Debug/net461/win10-x64/publish
 ```

-Note that the manifests have been defined to bind the application to `myOAuthService` created above.
+Note that the manifests have been defined to bind the application to `myRedisService` created above.

 ### 5.1.5 Observe Logs

-To see the logs as you startup the application use the `cf` CLI to tail the apps logs. (i.e. `cf logs oauth`)
+To see the logs as you startup the application use the `cf` CLI to tail the apps logs. (i.e. `cf logs redis-connector`)

 On a Linux cell, you should see something like this during startup.
 On Windows cells you will see something slightly different.